spacepy/dbprocessing/docs/scripts.rst

 This code works and is likely the one that should be used most of the time for reprocessing files.
-(Used as the default for do everything on a date range, maybe reprocessByAll should go away.
+(Used as the default for do everything on a date range, maybe reprocessByAll should go away.)

-.. option:: -s <date>, --startDate <date> Date to start reprocessing (e.g. 2012-10-02)
+.. option:: -s <date>, --startDate <date>

+   Date to start reprocessing (e.g. 2012-10-02)

-.. option:: -e <date>, --endDate <date> Date to end reprocessing (e.g. 2012-10-25)
+.. option:: -e <date>, --endDate <date>

+   Date to end reprocessing (e.g. 2012-10-25)

-.. option:: -m <dbname>, --mission <dbname> Selected mission database
+.. option:: -m <dbname>, --mission <dbname>

+   Selected mission database

-.. option:: --echo Echo sql queries for debugging
+.. option:: --echo

+   Echo sql queries for debugging

-.. option:: --force Force the reprocessing.
-Speicify which version number to increment (1,2,3)
+.. option:: --force {0,1,2}

+   Force the reprocessing.
+Specify which version number to increment (0,1,2)

 reprocessByInstrument.py
 ------------------------